 How to buy our farm-to-table purebred Berkshire pork

 Why is pasture-raised good?
-The meat is very lean and flavorful but not gamy.
+The meat is leaner and flavorful but not gamy.
 Pasture-fed animals tend to have more Omega 3's and other nutrients.
 See this article.
+They're also pretty happy animals, wandering around on acres of greenery.

 Following state regulations, we sell pig shares, not pork – a distinction popularly known as "meat on the hoof."
-This means that we sell a pig directly to the consumer before we take them to a premier USDA butcher in the area, Mt.
-Angel Meat Company, who takes your custom order for ham, sausage, and so on and cures and packages the meat for you.
+This means that we sell a pig directly to the consumer before we take them to a trusted butcher who takes your custom order for ham, sausage, and so on and cures and packages the meat for you.

 Basic sale information